nanocurrency/nano-docs/docs/node-implementation/contributing.md

 If you add new functionality, adding unit tests to avoid regressions in the future is required.

 The easiest way to get started writing your first test is to base it off one of the existing tests.
-You'll find these in the `core_test` directory.
+You'll find these in the `core_test` & `rpc_test` directories.
+There is also `slow_test` & `load_test` directories but these are not commonly modified.

 Make sure the `NANO_TEST` cache variable in cmake is set.
-You should also switch the `ACTIVE_NETWORK` variable to nano_test_network.

 **Run tests before creating a pull request**

 Please run the tests before submitting a PR.
 Go to the build directory and run the `core_test` binary.

-If you get a lot of failures, such as `frontier_req.begin` failing, make sure `ACTIVE_NETWORK` is set to `nano_test_network`

 ## GitHub collaboration